noahtarwasokono/Playbook/README.md

 - Get services up and running - 30 minutes (let cook for rest of the time)
   - find out prior to competition
-  - router, linux and windows machine, web server,
+  - router, linux and windows machine (one will be web server, splunk indexer)

 - Threat hunt - 5 hours
   - audit user access